 She is also a Senior Program Associate of the Science and Technology Innovation Program where she leads portfolios surrounding emerging technologies such as artificial intelligence, disinformation, quantum literacy, and more.
 Her emphasis in these areas focuses on how to map these critical technologies to key concerns around the pipeline of talent to make the US competitive on a global scale, particularly with an emphasis on STEM education, diversity and inclusion in the workforce, and understanding barriers and amplifiers of scientific innovation across stakeholder groups.

-Elizabeth Newbury is the Director for the Serious Games Initiative for the Wilson Center, leading Wilson's use of games in engaging the public around policy research.
+She has presented her research and work before an array of audiences, ranging from the Games for Change Festival, Serious Play Conference, International Communication Association, Association of Internet Researchers.
 She holds a B.A. in anthropology from Bryn Mawr College, and a Master and PhD from the Department of Communication at Cornell University, where her research interests revolved around understanding multiple dimensions of gaming audiences and the surrounding culture of those who play video games in the context of esports.

 Games can be a powerful tool for education, outreach and research...
 As a means of communicating policy, they make complicated concepts more accessible and empower audiences.